dguzenko/newdocs/docs/zoocart.md

 1. Go to the *Joomla Administration / Components / ZOO/ App tab*.
 Choose the same app as in the Step 1 *(for example: app "Product Catalog")*
 2. Click the button *“New”* to create a new item and select the item type the same as in the Step 1. *(for example: type "Product")*
-3. Setup the details of the item.
+3. Setup the *Details* of the item.

 Add and configure all necessary items.